 The second part of the series, I didn’t see.
 Partly because I was annoyed by what was becoming a trend: I did all of this research and could be a good interview source, and my name does appear with the article in most of its reprinted versions (the magazine, the website, the second Weird NJ book).
 I’m not impossible to find.
 But…silence.
 And I’m glad I didn’t see it, because I was told by a few people that it was mostly a rehash of the historical stuff that I had covered.

 I ran into Chris G. at an event about a year after the videos came out and he made a point to tell me that he had given the writer/producer my name and told him that I was probably the best person to contact if he wanted to talk Action Park history.
 But as I said above, the guy never reached out to me.
 Unlike Chris, who is getting famous under his own speed, I’m not famous, and I suspect that had a hand in it.
 My physical participation wasn’t going to generate site hits.

 The Facebook feed went mad this past April, with the announcement that Mountain Creek was becoming Action Park again.
 And I watched as people linked to the video series and some other articles written by people who weren’t me.
 I suppose it will continue if this reality TV show thing goes through.
 I’m not holding my breath waiting for the production crew to show up at my doorstep…and to be honest, I don’t know if I really want to be part of their unreality.

 Know this: I don’t expect a parade, or extensive ass-kissing, or people throwing rose petals at my feet for writing the damn story.
-But I do believe that my story is the mother of all formal Action Park stories.
-I have my theories about why it seems to get kicked to the curb while other, newer stories (and their writers) get the exposure, but I’ll sound even more bitter than I already do if I go into them here.
+But I do believe that my story in Weird NJ is the mother of all formal Action Park stories.
+I have my theories about why it seems to get kicked to the curb while other, newer stories (and their writers) get exposure, but I’ll sound even more bitter than I already do if I go into them here.